 HIMELE will continue to monitor the pandemic situation with hopes of rescheduling the festival soon!
 In the meantime HIMELE will continue to offer monthly live streamcasts featuring your favorite steel guitar players and NextGen steel guitarists.
 We're also entertaining the possibility of a live streamcast from Kaua‘i that will feature Kaua‘i steel guitarists and steel guitar students.

 Thank you for your understanding and stay safe!

-The 3rd Annual Kaua‘i Steel Guitar Festival was held on Friday and Saturday, February 2nd and 3rd, 2018, at the Courtyard Kaua‘i at Coconut Beach.
+The 5th Annual Kaua‘i Steel Guitar Festival was held on Friday and Saturday, February 28-29, 2020, at the Sheraton Kaua‘i Coconut Beach Resort.
 This festival was presented in the days preceding the annual Aloha Music Camp as an extension of the Hawaiian Steel Guitar experience that is offered at the camp.
-In addition to steel guitar performances by Hawaii steel guitar masters, the festival included workshops, jam sessions where festival guests played along with the steel guitar masters, and Open Stage sessions where amateur and professional Hawaiian Steel Guitarists presented their own programs to festival guests.
-The emcees of the Saturday Ho'olaulea were Alan Akaka and Lady Ipo Kahaunaele-Ferreira.
+In addition to steel guitar performances by Hawai‘i steel guitar masters, the festival included workshops, kanikapila jam sessions where festival guests played along with the steel guitar masters, and Open Stage sessions where amateur Hawaiian Steel Guitarists presented their own programs to festival guests.

-The festival was presented free to the public by Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) in association with the Ke Kula Mele Hawai‘i School of Hawaiian Music, with grants and support from the Hawaii Tourism Authority's Community Enrichment Program (CEP) and from the State Foundation on Culture and the Arts through appropriations from the Legislature of the State of Hawaii and by the National Endowment for the Arts.
+The festival was presented free to the public by Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) in association with the Ke Kula Mele Hawai‘i School of Hawaiian Music with partial funding by Hawai‘i Tourism through the Kūkulu Ola Program